langchain-ai/langgraph/docs/docs/index.md

 Check out the [How-To Guides](how-tos/index.md) for instructions on handling common tasks with LangGraph

+## Reference

+For documentation on the core APIs, check out the [Reference](reference/graphs.md) docs.

+## Conceptual Guides

+Once you've learned the basics, if you want to further understand LangGraph's core abstractions, check out the [Conceptual Guides](./concepts/index.md).

 ## Why LangGraph?

 LangGraph is framework agnostic (each node is a regular python function).
 It extends the core Runnable API (shared interface for streaming, async, and batch calls) to make it easy to: